alievk/avatarify-python/README.md

 Keys | Controls
 --- | ---
-1-9 | These will immediately switch between the first 9 avatars. q | Turns on StyleGAN-generated avatar.
+1-9 | These will immediately switch between the first 9 avatars.
+Q | Turns on StyleGAN-generated avatar.
 Every time you push the button – new avatar is sampled.
 0 | Toggles avatar display on and off.
 A/D | Previous/next avatar in folder.
 W/S | Zoom camera in/out.